Are You Playing or Practising? A Top Player Explains the Difference

 Learn the critical difference between playing and deliberate practice.
 This expert guide provides a blueprint to structure your training and unlock your true potential on the lawn

-The first step is to change your mindset from hoping for improvement to planning for it.
-This begins with defining what success looks like and measuring your progress.
-"You have to define what is improvement," Mary advises.
+The first step is knowing what you're aiming for.
+"You have to define what is improvement," Mary says.
 "If you don't write stuff down and keep a record, you don't know whether you've improved.
 It's tedious, but you've got to get a plan."

 2. Use Drills, Not Just Games: Improvement comes from repetition.
 Mary will line up eight balls, a yard from a hoop, and hit them through, one after the other.
 Her husband sends them back, and she does it again.
 And again.
 This builds muscle memory far more effectively than a casual game.

-3. Practice Your Weaknesses: It’s tempting to work on what we already do well, but real improvement lies in confronting our limitations.
+3. Practice Your Weaknesses: Most people gravitate to what they're already good at.
+Mary does the opposite.
 "My advice is practice what you're not good at.
-Practice that more," she insists.
+Practice that more," she says.
 "You may not enjoy it.
 You may get frustrated... but drills are the thing.
 I can't stress that enough."

-The hard work you do alone on the lawn is what allows you to perform under pressure in a competition.
-It builds the confidence to know, not just hope, that you can make the shot.
+The repetition pays off in competition.
+You know you can make the shot because you've made it hundreds of times.
 As Mary says, "Practice is where the magic happens.
 When you go to play a competition, that's when you let it all flow."

 Sign up to get coaching.